biol-4800/reproducibleResearch/syllabus.md

 **Attendance**:

 Much of the material presented will not be available if you aren't in class to hear it.
 Given the pace of the course, and the computational and programming hurdles you will almost certainly encounter, you should come to class.
 If you do not, you will likely fail.
-Attendance and participation will be worth 50 points.
+Part of the class will be discussing relevant papers.
+If you do not participate in paper discussions, clearly demonstrating that you have read and understand the nuances of the work, this will affect your grade.
+Attendance and participation will be worth 75 points.

 **Project**:

-The project will be a group exercise to demonstrate your learning and allow you to use the new tools you have acquired in the course.
+The project will be a demonstration of your learning and allow you to use the new tools you have acquired in the course.

 The final project will be an R markdown document that reads in and analyzes a data source.
-I will provide groups with data, or they can find them from another source.
+I can provide data, if necessary, but would prefer if data came from the student (either from their research or on something they are passionate about).

-Your group will work collaboratively on Github, structuring your directory as we discussed in class.
+You will actively develop your work on Github, structuring your directory as we discussed in class.
 The final product will be an R markdown file that is entirely reproducible.
 This means I will clone your directory, and run your files on my local machine. **I must be able to reproduce your analyses**.

-Additionally, your projects will have to incorporate at least 2 of the following elements:

-+ continuous integration (travisCI is your friend)
-+ a makefile (that will compile and clean the project directory)
-+ a license file
-+ visualizations (reproducible plots within the R markdown file)
+More information on the final project and its components are provided at the bottom of this document.
+The three core parts are 1) the proposal, 2) the implementation, and 3) the presentation

-_The project is worth 150 points_
+_The project is worth 125 points_